-David is employed with Arthur J Gallagher as Finance Business Partner – Scotland, and has thirty years’ experience in accounting roles of increasing responsibility and seniority, reaching the position of Area Financial Controller for an US Oil Service Company.
-Twelve of those years were spent working overseas mainly in Europe & Africa.
+David is employed with Capall Dorcha Theatre Company as Finance Manager and has over thirty years’ experience in accounting roles of increasing responsibility and seniority, reaching the position of Area Financial Controller for a US oil service company.
+Twelve of those years were spend working overseas, mainly in Europe and Africa.

 David now resides in Glasgow with his daughter.